 All applicants must meet the general admission requirements listed in the Graduate Programs Admission section of this bulletin, p.
 44, and in the Seminary Admission Requirements, p.
-347. Admission to the PhD: Religion program is granted by the PhD-ThD Committee to applicants who
+347. Admission to the ThD program is granted by the PhD-ThD Committee to applicants who:

-- Hold either an MDiv degree (or its equivalent), or an MA in Religion (or its equivalent) from an approved seminary or university - Show high promise of future usefulness to church and society. - Read proficiently in ancient and/or modern languages as noted in the Language Requirements. - Demonstrate the ability to handle doctoral-level work in English.
-(Standardized proficiency examinations are required of all PhD Religion program applicants whose native language is other than English). - Complete and return the Sixteen Personality Factor Questionnaire. - Have 16 prerequisite credits in the chosen area of concentration. - Depending upon the applicant's academic background, the PhD-ThD Committee may also require proficiency examination(s) before granting admission to the doctoral program. - Have completed GSEM620 Research Methods.
+- Hold an MDiv degree or its equivalent from an approved seminary or university. - Show high promise of future usefulness to church and society. - Read proficiently in ancient and modern languages as noted in the Language Requirements section below. - Demonstrate the ability to handle doctoral-level work in English.
+(Standardized proficiency examinations are required of all ThD program applicants whose native language is other than English.) - Complete and return the Sixteen Personality Factor Questionnaire. - Depending upon the applicant's academic background, the PhD-ThD Committee may also require proficiency examination(s) before granting admission to the doctoral program. - Have completed GSEM620 Research Methods.

 Time to Apply.
-Students who desire to enter the program in the autumn semester (the normal entry point) must submit all application materials to the Office of Graduate Admissions by the preceding January 15.
-A few students may be allowed to enter the program in the summer, in which case the application materials must reach the Office of Graduate Admissions by the preceding November 30
+Students who desire to enter the program in the autumn semester (the normal entry point) must submit all application materials to the Office of Graduate Enrollment by the preceding January 15.
+A few students may be allowed to enter the program in the summer, in which case the application materials must reach the Office of Graduate Enrollment by the preceding November 30.